sergio11/quick_reels_flutter/README.md

 The repository is meant for **learning, experimentation**, and showcasing how to build scalable and flexible multimedia applications.

-## Contribution
-Contributions to QuickReels are highly encouraged!
-If you're interested in adding new features, resolving bugs, or enhancing the project's functionality, please feel free to submit pull requests.

-## Credits
-QuickReels is developed and maintained by Sergio Sánchez Sánchez (Dream Software).
-Special thanks to the open-source community and the contributors who have made this project possible.
-If you have any questions, feedback, or suggestions, feel free to reach out at dreamsoftware92@gmail.com.

 ## Acknowledgements 🙏